MarkPearl/Blog_Katas/_posts/2015-03-14-SoccerClubsChallenge.md

 For example:

-When the suer enters the comma-delimited set of codes "ZA,BR", the program will display all the clubs corresonding to both South Africa and Brazil.
+When the user enters the comma-delimited set of codes "ZA,BR", the program will display all the clubs corresonding to both South Africa and Brazil.

 ~~~
 Pirates